jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 In many ways, any site that is currently a static site *already* is a Jekyll site.
 Jekyll just allows you to automate parts of the site (like inserting pages into templates, rendering lists for navigation, generating feeds and sitemaps, and more) as it processes the files.

 Understanding how to convert any HTML site into a Jekyll website will open your world to many more options for Jekyll themes.
-Instead of searching online for "Jekyll themes," you can choose from the large variety of HTML templates for your site, quickly Jekyll-ize the files as you want, and build the output with Jekyll.
+Instead of searching online for "Jekyll themes," you can choose from the large variety of HTML templates for your site, quickly Jekyll-ize the HTML template as you need to, and build the output with Jekyll.

 Although websites can have sophisticated features and controls, we'll keep things simple in this tutorial.
 This tutorial contains the following sections: